MMike17/ArtOfRally_DamageUI/Readme.md

 By default, the mod places the UI on the bottom left of the screen with green to red UI colors.

+### Support

+The game does not support car damage in Freeroam mode.
+All other game modes should be supported by this mod.

+### Settings

 "goodColor" will set the color of the parts in a good state.\
 "badColor" will set the color of the parts in a bad state.\
 "xPositionPercent" will move the UI horizontally.\